ozoneplatform/owf-framework/README.md

 ### Related projects

 #### OZONE Marketplace
-A "sister project" of OWF, [Marketplace](https://github.com/ozoneplatform/omp-marketplace) is a search engine for "widgets", effectively the "apps store" for OWF.
+A sister project of OWF, [Marketplace](https://github.com/ozoneplatform/omp-marketplace) is a search engine for "widgets", effectively the "apps store" for OWF.